mebs0/FirstWheels-Safe/README.md

 3. Now you need to make a conda environment, to do this run conda create -n firstwheels python=3.11
 4. Once Started run conda activate firstwheels
 5. Next you need to cd into the firstwheels folder which should be cd FirstWheels-Safe
-6. you should now be in the main app directory, you can confirm this by running ls, you should see fw_backend and fw_frontend, if not please recheck the structure of the app in Prerequistites
+6. you should now be in the main app directory, you can confirm this by running dir, you should see fw_backend and fw_frontend, if not please recheck the structure of the app in Prerequistites
 7. next cd into fw_backend with cd fw/backend
 8. now run pip install -r requirements.txt
 9. now run python manage.py migrate